 Restructuring and Insolvency

-We regularly represent, and work closely with, a broad range of stakeholders, including companies in financial difficulty, insolvency practitioners, creditors, bond trustees, private equity firms, hedge funds, central banks and governments.
+We are recognised as the leading company-side firm in the market, and have extensive experience of advising the full range of stakeholders, including creditors, bond trustees, private equity firms, hedge funds, insolvency practitioners, central banks and governments.

-We also have strong relationships with other advisers, including major accountancy firms and investment banks, which we can draw on where required to deliver seamless, practical solutions.
+- We have strong relationships with other advisers, including major accountancy firms, investment banks and turnaround specialists, which we can draw on where required to deliver seamless, practical solutions.

-Premier Oil on the restructuring of its $3.8 billion capital structure, one of the largest and most complex financial restructurings of a North Sea oil and gas company in recent years.
+The overall amount of debt, and the wide range of different stakeholders, means that this transaction was one of the largest and most complex financial restructurings of a North Sea oil and gas company in recent years.